 Fraud can't be terminated, but it can be influenced.
 Friendly fraud is a specific genre of online fraudulent activity.
 No matter the circumstances, if a cardholder with malicious intentions is determined to game the system through the chargeback process, the chances are, he will execute it.
 But keep in mind, only one out of five mentioned types of friendly fraud involves intentional fraud.

-By undertaking some specific fraud-prevention actions, the chances of it happening can be reduced.
+By undertaking some specific fraud-prevention actions, you can reduce the likelyhood of friendly fraud.
 Here are a few tips on how to approach this issue:

 Friendly fraud as such is not in the primary scope of 3D Secure.
-However, 3D Secure 2 is very much focused on transaction risk scoring in order to provide a frictionless user experience by identifying low-risk transactions.
+However, 3D Secure 2 is very much focused on transaction risk scoring.
+It provides a frictionless user experience by identifying low-risk transactions.
 Risk scoring services in 3D Secure evolve through the year by deploying machine learning, behavior analytics, and artificial intelligence algorithms in risk scoring.

 So the answer lies in gaining in-depth data about customers,enabling quality prediction and a better understanding of where threats are coming from.

-AI-powered analytics are able to provide insight into unusual behaviour patterns and therefore detect suspicious activities involving friendly fraud as well.
+AI-powered analytics are able to provide insight into unusual behaviour patterns.
+It is useful for detecting suspicious activities involving friendly fraud as well.
 More data will provide more knowledge about frequent chargeback and refund abusers, making them blacklisted.

 Merchants should be able to set certain parameters such as refund limit per customer or prevent customers from demanding a refund for a specific period.